-Additionally, the EPA has further categorized particulate emissions into "coarse" (PM{10}) and "fine" ($PM{2.5}$) particles.
-These categories indicate the size of the particles and have an aerodynamic diameter of less than or equal to 10 micrometers or 2.5 micrometers respectively.
-As such, emissions of PM must be calculated so that both PM{10} and $PM{2.5}$ can be accounted for.
+Criteria pollutants (from here on abbreviated as "CP" in this guide) are those air pollutants which have a NAAQS as described in the previous chapter (i.e., O_3 , NO_x , SO_x , CO, Pb, and PM).
+EPA further categorized PM emissions into "coarse" (PM{10}) and "fine" ($PM{2.5}$) particles.
+These categories indicate the size of the particles that have an aerodynamic diameter of less than or equal to 10 micrometers or 2.5 micrometers respectively.
+As such, emissions of PM must be calculated to account for both PM{10} and $PM{2.5}$.

-1.2.3 Hazardous Air Pollutants
+3.2 Hazardous Air Pollutants